life-itself/tao/scqh/README.md

 ### Situation

 Over the last century global population has quadrupled to 8 billion and our world is more complex and intertwined than ever before.
 Unprecedented technological advance has brought great material wealth, but even the rich are still not truly satisfied, happy and at peace.
 There is a fear of the future, a lack of visionary hope and we distrust ourselves as a species and our capacity to manage our world wisely and address collective challenges such as climate change, inequality and self-government.

-In The Loss of Happiness in Market Democracies, political scientist Robert Lane writes:

-> Amidst the satisfaction people feel with their material progress, there is a spirit of unhappiness and depression haunting advanced market democracies throughout the world, a spirit that mocks the idea that markets maximize well-being and the eighteenth-century promise of a right to the pursuit of happiness under benign governments of people’s own choosing.
-The haunting spirit is manifold: a postwar decline in the United States in people who report themselves as happy, a rising tide in all advanced societies of clinical depression and dysphoria (especially among the young), increasing distrust of each other and of political and other institutions, declining belief that the lot of the average man is getting better . . . a tragic erosion of family solidarity and community integration together with an apparent decline in warm, intimate relations among friends.
-44

 ### Complication